Miguel Cabrera Preview, Player Props: Tigers vs. Royals

 Miguel Cabrera At The Plate

-- Cabrera has 17 doubles, three home runs and 29 walks while batting .250.
+- Cabrera has 17 doubles, three home runs and 29 walks while hitting .250.

-- In 3.2% of his games this year, he has homered, and 0.9% of his trips to the plate.
+- He has hit a home run in three games this year (3.2%), leaving the park in 0.9% of his plate appearances.

-- Cabrera has picked up an RBI in 23.4% of his games this year, with more than one RBI in 7.4% of his games.
-He has also driven in three or more runs in two contests.
+- Cabrera has had at least one RBI in 23.4% of his games this season (22 of 94), with two or more RBI seven times (7.4%).
+He has also accounted for three or more of his team's runs in two contests.

-- He has scored a run in 18 of 94 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.